zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove all elements within a vector.

-   :v: the vector to clear.
+   :param v: the vector to clear.

    :returns: always true.